Working Together: Our Stories

 Reaching Students at School

-The Calendar That Won't Stay on the Wall!
-7 has broadened awareness about species at risk within Aboriginal communities in Atlantic Canada.
-Designed for high-school students and their families, the calendar featured Aboriginal language in conveying some of the information concerning species relevant to Aboriginal peoples within the region.
-It also contained significant dates regarding Aboriginal peoples and events.
-Recipients appreciated its Aboriginal art.
+The Calendar That Won't Stay on the Wall! has broadened awareness about species at risk within Indigenous communities in Atlantic Canada.
+Designed for high-school students and their families, the calendar featured Indigenous language in conveying some of the information concerning species relevant to Indigenous peoples within the region.
+It also contained significant dates regarding Indigenous peoples and events.
+Recipients appreciated its Indigenous art.
 They also liked having the first edition based on the Mi'kmaq lunar cycle (March 2007-February 2008) and the second on the Inuit calendar (March 2009-February 2010).

 Cover of the Species at Risk Calendar, Based on the Mi'kmaw Lunar Cycle